High Court of Tanzania

 31 October 2023

-Failure to file court-ordered written submissions amounts to non-prosecution, but court may exercise discretion to avoid dismissal.
+Failure to file court‑ordered written submissions equals non‑prosecution, but the court may strike out instead of dismissing where omission is bona fide.

 31 October 2023